 My whole family loved it, proclaiming it one of the best soups I’ve ever made!
 It’s become a staple on our menu during the fall and winter.

 Of course, anything that features pasta is bound to be a hit in a houseful of hungry teenage boys.
 They hardly even noticed the spinach–which isn’t something they would normally eat.

 And it’s so easy–you can have this creamy, filling soup on the table in about 30 minutes.

 Nothing beats a warm bowl of soup on a chilly night, and this one is hearty enough that I know no one (not even my teenage boys) will leave the table hungry.

 This recipe does make a lot of soup, but it freezes well.
-I know we’ll be making this one again and again!
+And I don’t know about you, but I really love having leftovers for busy weeknights when I don’t have time to cook.

-Be sure to save this quick and easy soup recipe to your favorite Pinterest board for later.
+Be sure to save this Creamy Tuscan Ravioli Soup recipe to your favorite Pinterest board for later.

 Creamy Tuscan Ravioli Soup